Digital Nomad Guides

 beautiful Cambodia

 Another country in Asia where you can live comfortably on $500 per month is Cambodia.
+The country offers a combination of affordable prices in all areas, great cuisine, amazing people and stunning nature spots to visit.

 5. Sri Lanka